 ATTENDEES

-If you think ShmooCon Labs sounds like a great time, you are prepared to pay a $50 fee and you already have a ShmooCon barcode, then you can apply to be in Labs.
+If you think ShmooCon Labs sounds like a great time, and you are prepared to pay a $50 fee, and you already have a ShmooCon barcode, then you can apply to be in Labs.
 Let us know who you are, why you’re interested in labs, and what area you’d like to focus in: Build or Operate.
 We certainly want those nice folks that help us BUILD the network, but also would like to get more SOC analysts, threat hunters, and malware analysis types interested in Labs with the OPERATE focus.

 You can pick from one of the following topic areas: